School of Communication

-The USC Annenberg School for Communication and Journalism is a national leader in education and scholarship in the fields of communication, journalism, public diplomacy and public relations.
-The school offers a comprehensive curriculum emphasizing the core skills of leadership, innovation, service and entrepreneurship and drawing upon the resources of a networked university located in the media capital of the world.
+The USC Annenberg School for Communication and Journalism is an international leader in education and scholarship in the fields of communication, journalism, public diplomacy and public relations.
+The school offers a comprehensive curriculum emphasizing the core skills of leadership, innovation, service and entrepreneurship while drawing upon the resources of a networked university located in the media capital of the world.
 USC Annenberg’s commitment to the converged practice of communication and journalism, interdisciplinary studies, and collaboration makes it unique among peer institutions.
-Students learn from theory and practice, and the school’s programs put it at the crossroads of media, entertainment technology and globalization.
+Students learn from theory and practice, and the school’s programs put it at the crossroads of media, technology and culture.

 Willow Bay, MBA, Dean, Walter H. Annenberg Chair in Communication, Professor of Journalism